-These simulation approaches have each explicitly recognized complexity with an holistic design with embedded reductionist components, rather than fitting "holistic" pieces into a reduction trip-based model system.
+These CPMs and related simulation approaches explicitly recognize complexity with a holistic design with embedded reductionist components, rather than fitting "holistic" pieces into a reductionist trip-based model system.
 Thus, they represent one distinct promising direction for operational models but perhaps more importantly they provide a testbed for alternative conceptual frameworks for activity behavior.

-Econometric-based Applications
+5.3 Econometric-based Applications

-As extensions of advanced methodologies first applied in the conventional trip-based model framework, econometric models hold many distinct advantages including a well-established theoretical basis, a maturity methodology, and professional familiarity.
+As extensions of advanced methodologies first applied in the conventional trip-based model framework, econometric models hold many distinct advantages, including a well-established theoretical basis, a maturity methodology, and professional familiarity.
 Criticisms are primarily associated with the assessment of whether the implied decision process is valid for the complex problem at hand.
 Much of the early ABA work involved simultaneous equation, discrete choice, and statistical models of chaining behavior, activity choice, and related components of activity behavior.
 These methods were perhaps the first to allow for direct estimation of tourbased models.

-The state-of-the-art in econometric approaches is the application of the Bowman and Ben-Akiva (1996) daily activity schedule system, most recently in Portland, Oregon as part of a demonstration of the TRANSIMS model system (see below).
-In addition to the refreshing absence of a catchy acronym, the model system should soon enjoy the status s the first true activity-based model system applied in a regional model context.
-The model generates a daily activity pattern through application of a (heavily) nested logit model which reflects primary and secondary tours and associated characteristics.
-The hypothesized model structure was significantly reduced due to estimation problems, primarily driven by combinatorics.
+The state-of-the-art in econometric approaches is the application of the Bowman and Ben-Akiva (1996) daily activity schedule system as part of demonstrations of the TRANSIMS model system (see below).
+In addition to the refreshing absence of a catchy acronym, the model system achieved the status as the first true activity-based model system applied in a regional model context.
+The model generates a daily activity pattern through application of a (heavily) nested logit model that reflects primary and secondary tours and associated characteristics.
+The proposed model structure was significantly reduced in scale due to estimation problems, primarily defined by combinatorics.

-Other econometric applications include hazard-based duration models (see Chapter 6 in this volume) and structural equation models.
+Other econometric applications include hazard-based duration models (see Chapter 6) and structural equation models.
 A representative example of a structural equation model is provided by Golob and McNally (1997).
 This model simultaneously represents the activity and travel durations of work, household maintenance, and discretionary activities of male and female couples, reflecting a range of exogenous variables.
 The model is of particular significance since it formally reflects household interactions in activity allocation (results suggest that not only does work travel time effect non-work activity duration, but the effect is negative and more significant for men than women).
-Structural equation models are effectively descriptive models and do not have direct forecasting application but nevertheless provide the means for a systematic assessment of the interrelationships across individuals, time periods, or other variables and thus holds promise with microsimulation approaches for introducing dynamics into activity-based models.
+Structural equation models are effectively descriptive models and do not have direct forecasting application but nevertheless provide the means for a systematic assessment of the interrelationships across individuals, time periods, or other variables and thus hold promise with microsimulation approaches for introducing dynamics into activity-based models.